iamontheinet/sf-code-snippets/README.md

-# Repository of code snippets that I've built to share with others.
-Hope you find them helpful -- if so, please Star and Watch :)
+# Repository of my code snippets

+Hope you find them helpful and useful.
+If so, please star, watch, and share :)